chyrose/chyrose.github.io/projects/automation/README.md

-## Customer Support Automation and Monitoring
+## Customer Support Automation and Monitoring Project

 ### Project Overview:
-This project was executed during a 6-month sales campaign for **CloudFusion**, a SaaS company providing cloud-based services to businesses.
+This project was executed during a 6-month sales campaign for CloudFusion, a SaaS company providing cloud-based services to businesses.
 The company contracted five customer support agents to manage the increasing number of support tickets during the campaign.
-My role as a **Data Analyst** was to automate the consolidation and monitoring of this data and provide real-time performance insights.
+My role as a Data Analyst was to automate the consolidation and monitoring of this data and provide real-time performance insights.

 ### Project Objective:
 The primary goal was to streamline and automate the reporting process for CloudFusion’s customer support operations.
 Key objectives included: